andrew/ultimate-awesome/README.md

 - [awesome-falco](https://github.com/developer-guy/awesome-falco) - A curated list of Falco related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
-- [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-scapy](https://github.com/secdev/awesome-scapy) - Great packages that use Scapy.
 - [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [ai-directories](https://github.com/best-of-ai/ai-directories) - An awesome list of best top AI directories.